Tabitha's Secret: Lawsuit

-In 1997, guitarists Jay Stanley and John Goff filed a lawsuit against Thomas, Yale, Doucette, and Serletic, along with attorney David Mantel.
-The lawsuit alleged that Serletic approached the band about a long term agreement and the production of a self-title/self-published EP, which included the track "3 A.M.", and then agreed to represent that band to Atlantic Records.
-However, when Stanley and Goff had reservations, Thomas unilaterally fired the band's manager and agent, cancelled their tour and announced the band was breaking up.
-The lawsuit claimed fiduciary breach of contract against the former bandmembers and tortious interference against Serletic and his attorney.
+In 1997, former Tabitha's Secret guitarists Jay Stanley and John Goff filed suit against Rob Thomas, Brian Yale, Paul Doucette, producer Matt Serletic, and attorney David Mantel.

+The lawsuit alleged that when Stanley and Goff expressed reservations about signing a long-term production deal with Serletic's company Melisma, Thomas unilaterally fired the band's manager and booking agent, canceled the remainder of their tour, and announced the band was dissolving - claiming the Atlantic Records deal was his alone.
+Matchbox Twenty's agreement with Melisma was allegedly backdated to September 20, 1995.

+Stanley and Goff brought claims of fiduciary breach of contract against their former bandmates and tortious interference against Serletic and his attorney.

+Note: Sources differ on the circumstances of the split.
+Some accounts characterize Stanley and Goff as having rejected the Melisma deal outright, while others allege they were excluded from negotiations without their knowledge.

+The case was settled out of court, with Stanley and Goff receiving the rights to the disputed recordings and permission to continue using the Tabitha's Secret band name.
+Goff subsequently signed over his remaining interest in the Tabitha's Secret business to Stanley.
 This lawsuit lasted three years and was settled out of court in 2000.

 Recordings

 The first recording released by Tabitha's Secret was a self-titled and self-published EP featuring the name "Tabitha's Secret?" and original artwork by Perry Souza.

 The first post-breakup Tabitha's Secret album was entitled "Don't Play With Matches" (a thinly veiled reference to Stanley's ex-bandmates), released in 1998.

 The next recording, in 2000, was entitled Live, and features recordings from Tabitha's Secret's shows.

 In 2001, Jay Stanley joined with Tony Miceli and George Spatta to re-mix, re-master and overdub the original recordings from the self-titled EP, much to Thomas's disapproval.

 Jay Stanley released new Tabitha's Secret material, titled the "Vault(s) 1, 2 and 3".